hwayne/hacker-test-history/README.md

 ####  00B2 Do you have a copy of the Hacker's dictionary?

+A dead tree edition of an outdated version of the [Jargon File](http://www.catb.org/jargon/).

 ####  00B3 ...
 Did you contribute to it?

 ####  00B4 Do you have a flowchart template?